Your guide to the BBC News Android app

 Push notifications privacy policy:

-By choosing to receive push notification on your mobile apps and you agree to the collection, use and disclosure of information as outlined in our BBC's Privacy and Cookies Policy.

-We collect, use and share your information as anonymous or aggregate data with third-parties which include ProcessOne and Urban Airship, to provide you with the service.
+If you choose to receive push notifications, a unique identifier relating to your device will be stored by Airship on behalf of the BBC to provide you with the service.
 No other personal data relating to you (such as a username or email address) is processed.

+You can choose to unsubscribe from BBC News push notifications in your device's 'Notifications' screen.

-The BBC will keep your information secure and not share it with anyone else in accordance with the BBC's Privacy and Cookies Policy.
+The BBC will keep your information secure and not share it with anyone else in accordance with the BBC's Privacy Policy, to read BBC's Privacy Policy go to http://www.bbc.co.uk/privacy

+If you install this app you accept the BBC Terms of Use at http://www.bbc.co.uk/terms

 Can I send a story or photo in to BBC News?